 Below is a link to a repository of forms required of publishers participating in the Texas Resource Review (TRR).
 This is not meant to be an exhaustive list of all requirements.
 Publishers should refer to the TRR website and cycle-specific publisher manual for further information on these and other deliverable deadlines.

-The SBOE is scheduled to issue Proclamation 2022 at its April 2020 meeting.
+The SBOE issued Proclamation 2022 at its April 2020 meeting.
 The adoption of materials under Proclamation 2022 is scheduled to occur in November 2021.
 The adopted materials are scheduled to go into classrooms in the 2022–23 school year.
+Publishers interested in participation in this proclamation should be on the lookout for a webinar announcement in the fall of 2020.

 The SBOE issued Proclamation 2021 at its June 2019 meeting.
 The adoption of materials under Proclamation 2021 is scheduled to occur in November 2020.
 The adopted materials are scheduled to go into classrooms in the 2021–22 school year.